WSWUP/pymetric/docs/EXAMPLE_DATA.md

 Almost all of the scripts will have the "-h", "--overwrite" (or "-o"), and "--debug" command line arguments.
 The overwrite flag is used to indicate to the script that existing files should be overwritten.
 If this is not set, the scripts will typically operations if the output file is present.
 The debug flag is used to turn on debug level logging which will output additional text to the console and may be helpful if the scripts aren't working.

+## Project Folder

+Typically, the first step (after cloning the repository) would be to create a new "project folder".
+An "example" project folder is provided with the repository and contains the files mentioned below that are needed to build the example project.

 ## Study Area

 The first step in setting up the pyMETRIC codes is identifying or constructing a study area shapefile.
 The study area shapefile path can then be passed to many of the following prep scripts using the "--extent" command line argument, in order to limit the spatial extent of the rasters.